Tonis81/fedfer.github.io/index.md

 ## Interests and Research
-My research interests are wide and not well-defined yet.
-They include Bayesian Nonparametric, Bayesian modelling and Sports analytics.
+My research interests include Bayesian Modeling, Bayesian Nonparametric, Bayesian Factor regression, Hierarchical Models, Scalable Algorithms for Bayesian Models, Spatial models.
 For my master thesis I worked on a Bayesian nonparametric approach to Species Discovery with my supervisor [Stefano Favaro](http://www.carloalberto.org/people/faculty/fellows/favaro/) and [Federico Camerlenghi](http://www-dimat.unipv.it/~camerlenghi/).
 We are currently trying to apply Multi-armed bandits to iterative experimental design in multi-tissue single-cell RNA-seq data together with [Bianca Dumitrascu](https://b2du.github.io/).
-I'm also working on estimation of statistical interactions in the small _n_ large _p_ paradigm together with my supervisor [David B. Dunson](https://www2.stat.duke.edu/~dunson/).
+I'm also working on estimation of statistical interactions in the small n large p paradigm together with my supervisor [David B. Dunson](https://www2.stat.duke.edu/~dunson/).
 This is my [poster](/poster_federico.pdf) at ISBA 2018!

 ## TA and Tutoring
+* STA101: Data Analysis and Statistical Inference (Summer 2019)
+* STA523L: Statistical Programming (Fall 2019)

-I will work as a TA in the 2019 Spring semester and I cannot wait to do it.
-In the meanwhile, I am available as tutor for every statistical course under 400 (except 340) at Duke University.
+I am also available as tutor for every statistical course under 400 (except 340) and some graduate courses at Duke University.
 If you need any information, don't hesitate to contact me!